Summer - Fire Element

 8 drops of Lavender (Lavandula angustifolia)

 1 oz.
 Organic Lavender (Lavandula angustifolia) Hydrosol

 1oz.
-Witch Hazel Extract (Hamamelis virginiana) for facial spray.
+Witch Hazel Extract (Hamamelis virginiana) for a facial spray.

 OR, 1oz.
 Purified Water for a room spray.

-Precautions: This 1% dilution blend is safe for children and pregnant women only used in moderation.
-Do not use internally.
+Precautions: A lower 1% dilution of this blend is safe for children over ten and pregnant women only when used in moderation.
+Do not use it internally.
 This product will have an enhanced cooling action if refrigerated or stored in a cool location.